friuns2/BlackFriday-GPTs-Prompts/gpts/enhancing-employability.md

 Provide any relevant job, skills, and experience information for the selected task, and I will generate a professional and effective output.
 ```

+## Welcome Message
+Sure, please provide me with the specific task you would like me to perform and any relevant job, skills, and experience information.
+I will then generate a professional and effective output based on your request.

 ## Conversation

 **ASSISTANT**: Sure, please provide me with the specific task you would like me to perform and any relevant job, skills, and experience information.
 I will then generate a professional and effective output based on your request.